THE NISSENBAUM LAW GROUP IS AVAILABLE TO SERVE AS CLEARANCE COUNSEL FOR FILM AND TELEVISION PRODUCTIONS

 [Please note that the Nissenbaum Law Group does not serve as an entertainment agency, nor does it shop its clients for production or distribution deals.]

-Having clearance counsel for a film or television project is especially important not only to avoid claims of infringement, but also because the errors and omissions insurance that most film and television productions are required to secure imposes the condition that clearances have been obtained.
+Having intellectual property clearance counsel for a film or television project is especially important not only to avoid claims of infringement, but also because the errors and omissions insurance that most film and television productions are required to secure imposes the condition that clearances have been obtained.
 Likewise, motion picture investors will typically require a representation that the releases and clearances are in place.
 It is a vital part of the film production process.

 The Firm is available to act as clearance counsel regarding a wide range of matters relating to film or television production, such as